Horbee/automation-platform/readme.md

 # Short Description:

-This project is a Web Application made by me as the Final Project for Harvard's CS50 Course.
-It helps automating voice controlled room cleaning with a Roborock S5.
-This is a function, which is currnetly not supported by the Xiaom Home application or Google Home.
-You can start a complete home cleaning with the voice assistant, but selecting individual rooms to clean by voice was not possible.
+This project is a web application I made as the Final Project for Harvard's CS50 Course.
+It helps to automate voice-controlled room cleaning with a Roborock S5 vacuum cleaner.
+This is a feature that is not currently supported by the Xiaomi Home application or Google Home.
+You can use the voice assistant to start an entire house cleaning, but it was not possible to select individual rooms to clean by voice.

-The Application consists of a server side Flask API and client side React application.
-The Flask API uses a package, called [python-miio](https://pypi.org/project/python-miio/) to control the vacuum cleaner connected to your local network.
-The idea of the whole Stack and Technologies used in this project is to control your vacuum cleaner from anywhere outside of your network.
+The application consists of a server-side Flask API and client-side React application.
+The Flask API uses a package called [python-miio](https://pypi.org/project/python-miio/) to control the vacuum cleaner connected to your local network.
+The idea of the whole stack and technologies used in this project is to control your vacuum cleaner from anywhere outside of your network.

-The Application uses Google OAuth to manage users and authentication.
-The Voice control part is done with Google Assistant.
-After you set up the project and all the necessary dependencies, you can tell Google Assistant something like:
+The application uses Google OAuth to manage users and authentication.
+The voice control part is done using Google Assistant.
+After you set up the project and all the necessary dependencies, you can tell Google Assistant something like this:

 > "Hey Google, talk to CS50Automation and clean the kitchen."